wp-plugins/netpay-hosted-form-for-woocommerce/readme.txt

 3. Easy to install and configure
 4. Safe way to process credit/debit cards on WooCommerce using NetPay Hosted Form
 5. This plugin use hosted solution provided by NetPay and payment is processed on secured servers of NetPay
+6. Ability to choose STANDARD or SWIFT payment template
+7. Server side communication with NetPay Payment Gateway (requires cURL)

 == Installation ==

 Easy steps to install the plugin:
+1. Requires cURL.
+Enable cURL if it is not enabled.
+2. Requires Mcrypt library.
+If it is not enabled or installed, install Mcrypt library and enable.

-1. Upload `netpay-payment-gateway-for-woocommerce` folder/directory to the `/wp-content/plugins/` directory
+3. Upload `netpay-payment-gateway-for-woocommerce` folder/directory to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+4. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to WooCommerce => Settings
+5. Go to WooCommerce => Settings
-4. On the "Settings" page, select "Payment Gateways" tab.
+6. On the "Settings" page, select "Payment Gateways" tab.
-5. Under "Payment Gateways" you will find all the available gateways, select "NetPay Hosted Form" option
+7. Under "Payment Gateways" you will find all the available gateways, select "NetPay Hosted Form" option
-6. On this page you wil find option to configure the plugin for use with WooCommerce
+8. On this page you will find options to configure the plugin for use with WooCommerce
-7. Enter the integration details (Merchant Id, Merchant Login, Password)
+9. Enter the integration details (Merchant Id, Merchant Login, Password etc)

 == Frequently Asked Questions ==
 = Is SSL Certificate required to use this plugin? =